-Your child will still be able to take part in physical activities (such as swimming, bike riding) and go to day care or school.
-People who care for your child will also be able to learn to use the feeding tube.
+Your child will still be able to take part in most activities and go to daycare or school.
+People who care for your child can also learn to use the feeding tube.

-It can be helpful to have some prepared responses to questions people in the community may ask about the tube (what it is for, why it is there, etc).
+It is a good idea to have some prepared responses to questions people in the community may ask about the tube (what it is for, why it is there, etc).

 You may find it emotionally overwhelming if your child is on long-term tube feeding.
 It will be helpful to seek support from your feeding team, other professionals, or parents.
 You can ask your health professionals if there are support groups in your area.
 There are also links at the bottom of this page to New Zealand and international support networks.